 O.C.O’s technology does exactly that and is considered to be one of the best current examples of the circular economy in action – transforming hazardous waste into a product with valuable commercial properties.

 Once APCr is delivered to an O.C.O facility, it goes through a mixing stage where it is blended with precisely controlled quantities of liquid carbon dioxide and water.
 This accelerated carbonation technique chemically transforms the APCr into calcium carbonate – otherwise known as limestone.

 From there, the carbonated APCr is conveyed into a second stage mixer, where fillers and binders are added before the blended material is delivered to the pelletiser.
 Gaseous carbon dioxide is injected to accelerate the cementation process, forming a rounded aggregate which is then screened and stored.

 Because the process permanently captures more carbon dioxide than is associated with the production cycle – it creates a genuinely carbon negative product.

-A further facility at Avonmouth was built in 2015 and construction of a new facility in Leeds was finalised in early 2018, part of a plan to build a network of five sites across the country, with a capacity of 250,000 tonnes per annum.
+A further facility at Avonmouth was built in 2015 and a third at Leeds in early 2018, part of a plan to build a network of sites across the country.

 Attracting a very high level of interest from EfW operators this is matched by strong demand for aggregate from block makers and the wider construction industry, both of whom are keen to find sustainable alternatives to natural materials.

-Having won numerous awards for its green credentials and being ranked within the top 10 companies in the UK for permanent carbon capture from a commercialised process, Carbon8 is recognised as a genuine “world first” and has attracted interest from both the UK Government and the international community.
+Having won numerous awards for its green credentials and being ranked within the top 10 companies in the UK for permanent carbon capture from a commercialised process, O.C.O is recognised as a genuine “World First” and has attracted interest from both the UK Government and the international community.